Lochnivar/ashverse/world-building/california-independence.md

 By 1873, it's the Republic of California, fully independent and recognized.

-By the time of The Ashes (1939), California has been its own country for 66 years—the rich, smug, Pacific-facing older sibling who has been its own country for 150 years by the time WW1 starts.
+By the time of The Ashes (1939), California has been its own country for 66 years.
+By the time WW1 starts (1914), it has been independent for 41 years—the rich, smug, Pacific-facing youngest sibling who moved out early, didn't get involved in the family politics, and made it rich.

 ---

-**Status:** LOCKED CANON
+**Status:** PARTIALLY LOCKED
-**No changes allowed.**
+**Locked:** Independence timeline (1872-1873 dates)
-**The devil has spoken.**
+**Open:** All other content (characteristics, evolution, relationships, etc.)